 • A letter from either a third-party lawyer, accountant, or broker affirming the investor is accredited under SEC rules every 3 months.

 The rule amendment becomes effective on September 23, 2013.
-While the effect of the new rule will remain to be seen, the Law Offices of James G. Schwartz will continue to keep you apprised of any updates.
-The Law Offices of James G. Schwartz provides practical advice for starting and operating commercial enterprises in California.
+While the effect of the new rule will remain to be seen, Cirrus Law PC will continue to keep you apprised of any updates.
+Cirrus Law PC provides practical advice for starting and operating commercial enterprises in California.
 If you have any questions or need advice about starting up your own business, contact a Northern California business law attorney today at 925-463-1073.

 Silicon Valley’s still No. 1, by Crowmwell Schubarth, Silicon Valley Business Journal

 SEC loosens rules on raising venture capital and hedge fund advertising, by Marcy Gordon, San Jose Mercury News